I know the thought of cleaning your oven is probably making you cringe, but enough is enough.

 Ammonia is another harsh chemical product which is a useful household cleaning agent but both ammonia and oven cleaners expel noxious fumes.
 There are oven cleaners that claim to be fume-free , so keep your eye out for those at the store if you decide to take the chemical route.

 The second kind of cleaning product would be our naturally made cleaning solutions.
 This would be baking soda mixed with water or dishwashing liquid, and you can use vinegar for a final touch up, the same household cleaning solutions used in my previous article how to thoroughly clean your bathroom.
+Want more home cleaning tips, check how to clean a polyester shaggy rug top for more solution.

 Tools to prepare for oven cleaning